saintmac/vyte-api-v2-doc/docs/reference/locators.md

 </attribute>

 <attribute name="handle" type="string">

-Another unique identifier set by yourself.
+A unique identifier that let you access the locator at `https://vyte.in/locators/:handle`

 </attribute>

 <attribute name="org" type="string">